Have you recently invested your marketing budget in social media ads to increase brand awareness online?

 New email subscribers may appreciate the welcome and thank you emails.

-One thing you can do is to use specific tags to reach out and achieve customer retention.
+You can use specific tags to reach out and achieve customer retention.

 This is also known as a follow-up email.
 Email subscribers will be tagged for a deeply personalized and customized message inviting them back.